sdjespersen/zincio/README.rst

 .. code:: python

-  import pyzinc
+  import zincio

-The API mimics the Pandas API, reflecting to the similarity in use cases.
+The API mimics the Pandas API, reflecting the similarity in use cases.

 Consider the file ``examples/example.zinc`` (available in the repo)::